About Anniversary & Holiday Times:

 Today will be an anniversary date, for someone.
 It may pass without comment, or spoken of softly.
 As a friend remarked “you wake up and find . . . it is still true.”

-As you will discover, the more time passes (from the suicide) it is natural for others, even family, to forget.
+As you will discover, the more time passes (from the suicide) it is natural for others, even family, to forget (or think avoidance is easier.)
 This is something we never wanted to happen . . . but . . . it is inevitable.
 Life returns to routines things, as it should for others.
 But it is different for us.

 For a long time, I would not let myself think that folks would forget.
 However, the truth is, I forget other folk’s losses as well.
 In this age of technology, there are too many things to keep up with.

-In the initial days, I held unrealistic expectations, as though the burdens of the aftermath would suddenly vanish.
-I have learned that just made me more isolated.
+In the initial days, I held unrealistic expectations, as though the burdens of the aftermath would dissipate.
+I have learned - that just made me more isolated.
 My coaching suggestion is to avoid setting specifics . . . you walk a path of permanent disappointment if you do.

 I love to go to my friend’s farm, with the cold winds blowing.
 Sometimes I just stay home.
 Either one if fine after eighteen years.

 So memories of Rebecca still linger and as long as I keep them to myself, I don’t disrupt things for anyone else.
-This will always be an awkward day for the family.
+This will always be an awkward time for the family.

 Any audible, visual or written reference to the suicide creates a downer mood for everyone and in the end lead to more isolation.
 I have come to realize how awkward this is for my relatives and friends.
 There is no way for them to respond that will lighten my load.